ProjecVirgil/VirgilAI/README.md

 Created principle with [python3.11](https://www.python.org/downloads/) e various library like [SpeechRecognition ](https://pypi.org/project/SpeechRecognition/)  and [TTS library](https://pypi.org/project/gTTS/)

-Virgilo or Virgil is a virtual assistant like Alexa or Google Home, but integrated with an AI (GPT-3.5 turbo).Designed to give the user the ability to use it and do what they want with it from putting it on a rasperry and using it as alexa to integrating it with their device whether it's linux or windowsCon la possibilita di impostare i proprio settaggi a seconda del esigenza da dove e quando si vuole
+Virgilo or Virgil is a virtual assistant like Alexa or Google Home, but integrated with an AI (GPT-3.5 turbo).Designed to give the user the ability to use it and do what they want with it from putting it on a rasperry and using it as alexa to integrating it with their device whether it's linux or windows.
+With the possibility to set your own settings according to the need from where and when you want
 ㅤㅤ
 ## **Some information** 📋
 ### **Virgil-AI** 🤖